 As an older woman over 40 being discriminated against in the workplace, it can feel extremely lonely and frightening to go up against your employer and report age discrimination, unless, of course, you hire a Los Angeles discrimination attorney (in that case, having an experienced lawyer by your side can solve most of your problems).

-We invited our discrimination attorney Los Angeles from JML Law to outline a guide for an older woman who are being discriminated against on the basis of age.
+We invited our discrimination attorney in Los Angeles from JML Law to outline a guide for an older woman who is being discriminated against on the basis of age.

 Before filing a discrimination complaint with the Equal Employment Opportunity Commission (EEOC) or filing a discrimination lawsuit against your employer, consider a less radical option.
 What if addressing the person who has discriminated against you can solve the problem in an instant?

 Unfortunately, many employees in Los Angeles and all across California overlook this option and go straight to filing a complaint without giving the person who allegedly discriminated against them a chance to explain his or her actions or correct what could potentially be discriminatory behavior in the workplace.

 For example, if your employer denied your promotion and promoted someone much younger than you, consider addressing your employer to find out why the employer made this particular decision and why your coworker might be a more suitable candidate to do the job than you are.

 This is the same conversation you and your employer would have in court had you filed a discrimination lawsuit against him or her.
 So why not have this conversation in a more relaxed and friendly environment before things get messy?
 (In fact, what if it turns out that things do not have to get messy?).